jackiehjm/stx-docs/doc/source/admintasks/installing-updating-the-docker-registry-certificate.rst

     .. code-block:: none

-       ~(keystone_admin)$ system certificate-install --mode ssl_ca <pathTocertificate>
+       ~(keystone_admin)]$ system certificate-install --mode ssl_ca <pathTocertificate>

     where:

     **<pathTocertificate>**

-    is the path to the Root CA certificate associated with the Docker registry Root CA-signed certificate.
+    is the path to the intermediate or Root CA certificate associated with the Docker registry's intermediate or Root CA-signed certificate.

 #.
 Update the Docker registry certificate using the
     :command:`certificate-install` command.